-We are in the process of redesigning our legacy eLearning courses, but still offer them while the new courses are under developement.
+We are in the process of redesigning our legacy eLearning courses, but still offer them while the new courses are under development.
 The Science of Improvement courses reside on our LMS.
 They are SCORM-based, so they can track progress allowing the user to pick up where she left off.

 Here is what you will learn in the eLearning courses:

 Course 001 - The System of Profound Knowledge (30 minutes)

 Profound Knowledge: a concept developed by W. E. Deming by which to understand and optimize organizations.
 The system of profound knowledge has four parts: Appreciation of a System, Understanding Variation, Theory of Knowledge, and Psychology.

 Course 002 - Building a Charter (30 minutes)

 Before any activities are started, participants and other stakeholders need to agree on the fundamental question what is to be accomplished.
 The use of a well written charter can be an effective tool for answering the three questions in the Model for Improvement.